-As the dipole approaches the wall (Fig. 16, middle), the pressure gradient along the wall becomes more intense and steeper, which causes a strong inward diffusion of vorticity at the wall, as well as increased vorticity gradients within the boundary layer.
+As the dipole approaches the wall (figure 17, middle), the pressure gradient along the wall becomes more intense and steeper, which causes a strong inward diffusion of vorticity at the wall, as well as increased vorticity gradients within the boundary layer.
 At time t=50, we still observe convergence of the Navier-Stokes solution at high Reynolds number towards the Euler flow in the bulk and towards the Prandtl flow in the boundary layer.
-However, looking at the boundary vorticity (Fig. 18, top, right) reveals a larger difference between Prandtl and Navier-Stokes flows than at t=30.
+However, looking at the vorticity along the boundary (figure 19b) reveals a larger difference between Prandtl and Navier-Stokes flows than at t=30.

-As the Prandtl solution approaches its singularity time $t^ \approx 55.6$ (Fig. 16, bottom), parallel vorticity gradients increase rapidly, and soon the cut-off parallel wavenumber of the numerical scheme becomes insufficient to resolve it.
-The convergence of the Navier-Stokes boundary vorticity is lost over a wide interval in x, and the vorticity around x = 0.61 adopts a stronger scaling with Reynolds (Fig. 18, bottom, left).
+As the Prandtl solution approaches its singularity time $t^ \approx 55.6$ (figure 17, bottom), parallel vorticity gradients increase rapidly, and soon the cut-off parallel wavenumber of the numerical scheme becomes insufficient to resolve it.
+The convergence of the Navier-Stokes boundary vorticity is lost over a wide interval in x, and the vorticity around x = 0.61 adopts a stronger scaling with Reynolds number (figure 19c).

-After the singularity, at t = 57 (Fig. 17, top) oscillations in the vorticity appear, while the bulk flow still looks similar for Navier-Stokes and Euler.
-Following the new vorticity extremum which has appeared at the boundary, a cascade of extrema with opposite signs appear (for sufficiently high Reynolds number), exciting increasingly fine scales parallel to the wall (Fig. 18, bottom, right).
+After the singularity, at t = 57 (figure 18, top), oscillations in the vorticity appear, while the bulk flow still looks similar for Navier-Stokes and Euler.
+Following the new vorticity extremum that has appeared at the boundary, a cascade of extrema with opposite signs appear (for sufficiently high Reynolds number), exciting increasingly fine scales parallel to the wall (figure 19d).